jamalrob/crystal-world/README.md

   - Database access
   - CSRF and XSS prevention
 - Testing different patterns and architectures
-- Learning a new programming language that's as nice to read as Python or Ruby, and yet _fast_
+- Learning a new programming language that's as nice to read as Python or Ruby, but _fast_
 - Building a groundwork for small real-world projects that's easy and enjoyable to use
 - On the client-side, HTMX and Hyperscript has replaced all JavaScript to achieve a fast, SPA-like user experience